bnksn/connect4/README.md

 # connect4
-A 2 player command line connect4 game written in java
+A 2 player command line connect4 game written in java.